 Although CCP Section 998 does not provide for mandatory sanctions for defendants who fail to succeed after rejecting a plaintiff’s 998 Offer, there is an even more serious penalty that personal injury defendants face.
 California Code of Civil Procedure §3291 provides mandatory penalties for such defendants in personal injury cases.
 Under CCP §3291, if a personal injury defendant rejects a plaintiff’s 998 Offer and the personal injury plaintiff obtains a more favorable judgement than their 998 Offer at trial, that personal injury plaintiff is entitled to collect prejudgment interest, at a rate of 10%, from the date the plaintiff served the 998 Offer, to the date of the judgement.

 In order for a party to “prevail” and reap the benefits of their CCP §998 offer, a court or arbitrator must determine that their 998 offer was “more favorable” to them than the judgment.
-In making this determination, a court will add certain costs to the judgment, which depends on which party made the §998 offer.
+In making this determination, a court will include in the total certain costs to the judgment, which depends on which party made the §998 offer.

 If the defendant made the offer, the judge will add only the costs that the plaintiff incurred before receiving the defendant’s §998 offer.
 If the plaintiff made the offer, the plaintiff’s pre-offer and post-offer costs will be added to the judgment before it is compared to the §998 offer.

-If a party is likely to recover their attorney’s fees and costs (check CCP §1033.5 for an exhaustive list of items that will be considered “allowable costs” for the purposes of enforcing 998 Offers) they should include this amount in their §998 offer.
+If a party is likely to recover their attorney’s fees and costs (check CCP §1033.5 for an exhaustive list of items that will be considered “allowable costs” for the purposes of enforcing 998 Offers) they should also include an estimate of this amount in their §998 offer.